-Misleading rumors, misinformation, and disinformation can make health events more complicated, reduce trust in public health efforts, and lead to negative health impacts.
-The Practical playbook for addressing health misinformation provides guidance on ways public health and medical professionals can set themselves up for success, make decisions on when they need to act to address misinformation, choose which actions and approaches might be useful to their audiences and information needs, and evaluate how their efforts are working.
-It also provides tools, templates, and examples to help in these efforts.
-Although there is no "silver bullet" to solve the problem of public health misinformation, this playbook helps to lay the groundwork for health communicators such as yourself to address the issue.
+Rumors can make health events more complicated, reduce trust in public health efforts, and lead to negative health impacts.
+The Practical Playbook for Addressing Health Rumors provides guidance on ways public health and medical professionals can set themselves up for success, make decisions on when they need to act to address health-related rumors, choose which actions and approaches might be useful to their audiences and information needs, and evaluate how their efforts are working.
+It also provides tools, templates, and examples to help with these efforts.
+Although there is no "silver bullet" to solve the problem of public health rumors, this playbook helps to lay the groundwork for health communicators such as yourself to address the issue.